 How to Protect Your 401(k) in a Down Market

-If you dread checking your 401(k) in a down market, use these four strategies to safeguard your nest egg.
+If you dread checking your 401(k) in a down market, use these five strategies to safeguard your nest egg when volatility strikes.

 It’s hard to fight that sinking feeling when you check your 401(k) in a down market.
-As the stock market heads south, your 401(k)-account balance starts shrinking.
-And while there’s no way for investors who own stocks and bonds to avoid short-term losses when market volatility strikes, there are plenty of ways to buffer your portfolio from the brunt of the market storm and keep your retirement savings plan on track.
+As the stock market heads south, as it did at the end of January when it was dragged down by a two-day 20% decline suffered by market leader and AI darling Nvidia, your 401(k)-account balance starts shrinking.
+And while there’s no way for investors who own stocks and bonds to avoid short-term losses when market volatility strikes, or unexpected events such as the rise of Chinese AI upstart DeepSeek challenging U.S. AI leadership make headlines, there are plenty of ways to buffer your portfolio from the brunt of the market storm and keep your retirement savings plan on track.

 What you don’t want to do when stock prices go into freefall is push the panic button and make hasty investment decisions that could do more harm than good to your nest egg.